cxn03651/write_xlsx/workbook.md

 See also the
 [`properties.rb`](examples.html#properties)
 program in the examples directory of the distro.

+#### <a name="set_custom_properties" class="anchor" href="#set_custom_properties"><span class="octicon octicon-link" /></a>set_custom_properties

+The set_custom_property method can be used to set custom document properties not covered by the set_properties method above.
+These properties are visible when you use the < Office Button -> Prepare -> Properties -> Advanced Properties -> Custom > option in Excel and are also available to external applications that read or index Windows files.

+The set_custom_property method takes 3 parameters:

+    workbook.set_custom_property(name, value, type)

+Where the available types are:

+    text
+    date
+    number
+    bool

+For example:

+    workbook.set_custom_property('Checked by',      'Eve',                  'text'  )
+    workbook.set_custom_property('Date completed',  '2016-12-12T23:00:00Z', 'date'  )
+    workbook.set_custom_property('Document number', '12345' ,               'number')
+    workbook.set_custom_property('Reference',       '1.2345',               'number')
+    workbook.set_custom_property('Has review',      1,                      'bool'  )
+    workbook.set_custom_property('Has sign off',    0,                      'bool'  )
+    workbook.set_custom_property('Department',      'some_string',          'text'  )
+    workbook.set_custom_property('Scale',           '1.2345678901234',      'number')

+Dates should by in ISO8601 <yyyy-mm-ddThh:mm:ss.sssZ> date format in Zulu time, as shown above.

+The text and number types are optional since they can usually be inferred from the data:

+    workbook.set_custom_property('Checked by', 'Eve'   )
+    workbook.set_custom_property('Reference',  '1.2345')

+The C<name> and C<value> (for text types) are limited to 255 characters by Excel.

 #### <a name="define_name" class="anchor" href="#define_name"><span class="octicon octicon-link" /></a>define_name